-The funds raised under this Offer are intended to be used predominantly to purchase the properties and investments outlined in this PDS.
-Any additional funds that are raised may be invested in either: additional properties that meet the Trust's investment criteria as outlined on page 6, repaying bank and other debt, or investing into the MPG Retail Brands Property Trust.
+The funds raised under this Offer are intended to be used predominantly to purchase proposed additional property in Shepparton as outlined on page 9 of this PDS.
+Any additional funds that are raised may be invested in either: additional properties that meet the Trust's investment criteria as outlined on page 7, repaying bank and other debt, or investing into the MPG Retail Brands Property Trust.